Surgical / Vaginal Mesh

 Women who are suffering from these and other complications from surgical mesh implants may be entitled to compensation for medical bills, pain and suffering and other damages resulting from their mesh problems.Boston Area Attorneys for Vaginal Mesh Cases

-The Cambridge law firm of Clark, Hunt, Ahern & Embry is knowledgeable about vaginal mesh matters and currently litigating cases in Massachusetts in which recipients of transvaginal mesh and sling products have suffered serious complications.
+The Cambridge law firm of Gregg, Hunt, Ahern & Embry is knowledgeable about vaginal mesh matters and currently litigating cases in Massachusetts in which recipients of transvaginal mesh and sling products have suffered serious complications.

 Our personal injury attorneys are currently available to review claims of vaginal mesh complications from women who were implanted with many types of vaginal meshes and bladder slings, including but not limited to the following: